A comprehensive resource for safe and responsible laser use

 - Persons directly illuminated by laser beams can blink, look down or look away.
 This reduces the amount of time the laser is in the eye and thus reduces any heat buildup.
 (Injuries from visible laser light are possible when the eye's lens focuses the light onto the retina.
 Whether an actual injury occurs depends on the power of the laser and the length of time it is in any one place on the retina.
 Also, by looking away, if there is an injury it would not be in the center of the visual field which is most important for good vision.)

 - Helmet shields can be equipped with tinted laser-absorbing strips that reduce the laser's brightness.
 Standard strips are effective against the most common laser colors used at protests, such as green at 532 nm and blue/violet at 445 nm.
 Custom strips can be made to protect against additional wavelengths.
 An advantage of the strip is that the wearer just tilts his or her head down so they are looking out the strip.
 Nothing needs to be put on as is the case with glasses.
 Photos and a description of such a laser-absorbing strip are at a news story here.
-A source for the strip is Laser Optical Engineering Ltd. in the U.K. Pricing is £25 (USD $32) per strip in low quantities (<200).
+One source for the strip is Laser Optical Engineering Ltd. in the U.K. Pricing is £25 (USD $32) per strip in low quantities (<200).
 According to the manufacturer, in field use it was found that direct attacks on police "stopped quickly" once protesters knew their lasers were ineffective and that laser attackers would be identified and arrested.
 A similar strip of protective film, 1" x 9", is sold for USD $25 by Kentek.
 In October 2020, Colorado company Super Seer announced their Lazer-Shield strip.
 Other companies which sell laser protective eyewear may have their own versions.